Dr. Lisa Waidner

 These studies include developing a better understanding of global elemental cycles, as well as ‘applied’ bioremediation research.
 Her work uses model bacteria called the aerobic anoxygenic phototrophs (AAP), which are a diverse group of proteobacteria that may be involved in light-stimulated uptake of dissolved organic matter and of point-source pollution and legacy contaminants.
 Cultured and uncultured AAP are used in molecular biological, microbiological, and ecological studies on this diverse group of freshwater, estuarine, and marine bacteria.
-Dr. Waidner has taught classes in Introduction to Bioinformatics and Environmental Genomics and is currently a UWF instructor for Genetics Lab.
-She is now working with undergraduate students to characterize unique AAP bacteria from coastal and inland waters in and around the Pensacola Bay system.
+Dr. Waidner has taught classes in Introduction to Bioinformatics, Environmental Genomics and Genetics and is currently teaching Molecular Biology Lab and Bioinformatics for Biologists.
+She is working with undergraduate and graduate students to characterize unique AAP bacteria from coastal and inland waters in and around the Pensacola Bay system.

 Degrees & Institutions:

 B.S.
 Biological Sciences, University of Maryland Baltimore County